 January 19 – Peak of the γ-Ursae Minorid Meteor Shower

 If the full moon or cloudy skies cause an issue with spotting the Quadrantids earlier in the month, you might try to spot the less impressive γ-Ursae Minorids.
 The Gamma Ursae Minorids appear to radiate from the constellation Ursa Minor, near the bright north star of Polaris.

-This meteor shower runs from January 15-25 in 2022, and is expected to peak on the night of January 19th.
+This meteor shower runs from January 15-25 in 2023, and is expected to peak on the night of January 19th.
 On this night you might spot as many as 3 meteors per hour.
-Obviously this isn’t very many, and the moon will be unfortunately very brightly illuminated after passing its full phase a few days before.
-While I wanted to include it in case you have clear skies, this isn’t necessarily one to lose any sleep over.
+Obviously this isn’t very many, but the moon will be at a favorable 3% illuminated approaching its new phase and thus the skies should be nice and dark (assuming they’re clear of clouds) to help you spot as many meteors as possible.